coyawa/CS573-02-DataVis-10ways/README.md

 By Congyang Wang --- 2017/01/17

-*Assignment 2: This is my first work of WPI CS573 Data Visualization, in A1, I used D3.js and JavaScript to draw shapes, made interactive motion like drag, then submitted the work through github and deployed this to github page.*
+*Assignment 2: This is the second work of WPI CS573 Data Visualization, in A2, I used 10 tools to make the same scatter/bubble plot with size and color requirement, 1/3 of them have interactive function, 1/3 of them are deployed on the web with their own web server.
+1/3 of them built with 0 code.
+This is a challenge for anyone, at the same time, it is a chance to familiar with different tools, to know the pros and cons.

 **Table of Content**
 * [1.
 D3.js](#d3.js)